crytic/etheno/README.md

 * `--balance` or `-b` sets the default balance (in Ether) to seed to each Ganache account (default is 1000.0)
 * `--gas-price` or `-c` sets the default gas price in wei for Ganache (default is 20_000_000_000)

 Running a Ganache instance via Etheno can be used to deploy large, multi-contract projects in tandem with Echidna.
-To learn more on how to use Echidna and Ganache together, click [here](https://github.com/crytic/building-secure-contracts/blob/master/program-analysis/echidna/end-to-end-testing.md)
+To learn more on how to use Echidna and Ganache together, click [here](https://github.com/crytic/building-secure-contracts/blob/master/program-analysis/echidna/end-to-end-testing.md).

+**NOTE:** We recommend using the latest version of Ganache (v7.3.2) and Node 16.x.
+After the upstream bug (see below) is fixed, the Ganache package should be upgraded.

 **NOTE:** Currently, there is an upstream bug in the latest version of Ganache (v7.3.2) that prevents the Etheno integration from working if the contract size that is being tested is very large (https://github.com/trufflesuite/ganache/issues/3332).

 ### JSON RPC Server and Multiplexing

 This command starts a JSON RPC server and forwards all messages to the given clients: